thienmy0136/Vo-My/README.md

 Aside from being an Engineer after graduation, I also have a passion for helping others.
 While supporting my family, I stumbled upon a job as an Academic IELTS teacher at IMAP, one of the biggest educational institutes that teaches English to Vietnamese.
 During my time working as a teacher (which is a whole new experience for me!), I realize that data is everywhere, and without data and data visualization, I cannot effectively deliver a satisfying teaching experience to my students and communicate effectively with parents.

-The road to the data analytics world for me is not easy, but with my willing-to-learn attitude and not being afraid to ask questions, I know the world of data has so much more to explore.
+The road to the data analytics world for me is not easy, but with my willing-to-learn attitude and not being afraid to ask questions, I know the world of data has so much more for me to explore and learn from the best people in this field.

 This is a repository to showcase skills, share projects, and track my progress in my Data Analytics journey.